 Due to the outbreak of COVID-19 pandemic in calendar year 2020, Thailand registered negative GDP growth owing to weak domestic demand, coupled with subdued global economy that contributed to weak headline and core inflation throughout the year.
-However, in calendar year 2021, the GDP growth rate is expected to have reached 1% led by a gradual recovery in domestic demand and goods export.
-The drag on tourism is expected to continue due to uncertainty around vaccine rollouts and full resumption of global travel.
-However, between calendar years 2021 and 2025, IMF has projected Thailand's economy to grow at compound annual growth rate ("CAGR") of 4.0%, riding on back of fiscal support focused on speeding up of public investment and protecting the vulnerable though social transfer schemes.
+However, in calendar year 2021, the economy rebounded by 1.5% led by a gradual recovery in domestic demand and goods export.
+Going forward, Thailand's economy is projected to witness a gradual recovery with economy expanding by 2.8% and 3.7% in calendar years 2022 and 2023, respectively, due to continued recovery in domestic and tourism demand with the easing of COVID-19 restrictions as well as sustained demand for their merchandise exports.
+Between calendar years 2022 and 2025, IMF has projected Thailand's economy to grow at a CAGR of 3.5%, riding on back of fiscal support focused on speeding up of public investment and protecting the vulnerable though social transfer schemes.
+In the near term, policy support is expected to remain nimble with a focus on strengthening the recovery, protecting the vulnerable segments of population, and minimizing the economic scarring from the COVID-19 pandemic.
+Over the medium term, a more gradual but growth focused strategy through spending in productivity enhancing investments in education, ICT, green resilient infrastructure is expected to aid the economy.
 Further, reduced dependence on contact intensive sectors, foreign travel and addressing long-standing structural issues such as limited digital infrastructure in Thailand and reliance on traditional channels such as agents and brokers to invest, combined with training and educational outcomes is also expected to promote innovation and catalyze digital transformation and mitigate the possible long term economic damage from the COVID-19 pandemic.